zxc916684603/ecs/intl.en-US/Security/Security groups/Manage security group rules.md

  **Procedure**

-1. Log on to the [ECS console](https://ecs.console.aliyun.com/#/home).
-2. In the left-side navigation pane, click **Security Groups**.
-3. Select the target region.
-4. Locate the security group whose rules you want to restore \(this security group serves as the source security group\), and then click **Restore Rules** in the **Actions** column.
+1. Find the security group whose rules you want to restore \(this security group serves as the source security group\), and then click **Restore Rules** in the **Actions** column.
-5. In the Restore rules dialog box, perform the following operations as needed:
+2. In the Restore rules dialog box, perform the following operations as needed:

     1. Select the **Target Security Group**, which must have different rules from the source security group.
     2. Select a **Method**.